 "Ag Wings of Tomorrow" Scholarship

-Up to five scholarships, $22,500 in training money available from BASF, GE and Thrush
+Up to four scholarships, $20,000 in training money available from BASF and Thrush

-Anyone interested in applying for the scholarship must be sponsored by an NAAA Operator member, and scholarship recipients may use the proceeds for flight training or aviation-related coursework at a university, college, community college or other institution of higher learning.
+The goal of NAAA’s “Ag Wings of Tomorrow” Scholarship Program is to strengthen the aerial application industry by helping operator members bring new pilots into the profession and help fund their training.
+Anyone interested in applying for the scholarship must be sponsored by an NAAA Operator member.
+Scholarship recipients may use the proceeds for flight training or aviation or ag-related coursework at a university, college, community college or other institution of higher learning.
 A stipend for a trainee in an NAAA Operator-sponsored apprentice program is also permissible.

 - A letter of recommendation from the NAAA Operator member sponsoring the applicant.